AdamMeyers/The_Termolator/README_legal.txt

 		- sample_run ## if made executable, this shell command
 		                           ## will do all preprocessing and run Termolator
 					   ## on the Broad Class 8 (economic activity)
-	The_Termolator/legal_feature/legal_terms_exclusion:
 		- legal_terms_extraction.py    ## This program extracts case names and legislation names
 		- lower_unique_terms.py         ## This program extract unique names + make terms lowercase
-		-UWash_scotus_output   ## contains some files with named entity markup
-				       ## (citations to court decisions and to pieces of legislation)
-				       ## In future versions, we will include the programs for generating this annotation
-				       ## rather than the markup

 Python files:
 	The_Termolator/filter_legal.py
 	The_Termolator/filter_term_output_legal.py